fabd/kanji-koohii/README.md

 Both **issues and suggestions** can be posted in the Issues tab.
 Just click [New issue](https://github.com/fabd/kanji-koohii/issues/new) and voila!
 I will assign tags eventually.

-If I assign the tag `someday-maybe` it means I like the idea but as a solo developer doing this in my spare time I'm just being honest and acknowledging it is not planned any time soon.
-That said if such an issue is seeing repeated activity, who knows.
-It really depends how complex it is, and whether some work can be delegated.

 ## Other Ways to Contribute

 The website is not in a state for publishing fully on Github.
 See [Open Source Status](https://github.com/fabd/kanji-koohii/wiki/Open-Source-Status).

-Instead, I am looking at ways to accept contributions via components.
+I am looking at ways to accept contributions via components.
 For example if I author a Vue JS component I could create a separate repo for that, so I can both share re-usable parts and accept improvements for the website.
 In that way I can expose just parts that are more up to date, and don't have to worry too much about all the legacy code I have to manage.

 The outdated documentation page of the website is also a good example of content that could be community maintained (as a Markdown file that I can include in the site build).
 I'll figure out things like that as I get to grips with Github.